manfredsteger/polly/replit.md

-# KITA Poll System
+# Polly - Open-Source Polling System

 ## Overview
-KITA Poll is a modern polling and scheduling application designed for Kindergarten (KITA) teams in Bavaria, Germany.
+Polly is a modern, open-source polling and scheduling platform for teams.
 It enables users to create and manage polls for schedule coordination, surveys, and organization/slot booking, supporting both anonymous and authenticated voting.
 The application features a clean, responsive design and is fully localized for German users.

 **Key Capabilities:**
 - Streamlined poll creation with three types: Terminumfragen (Schedule), Umfragen (Survey), Orga-Listen (Organization/Booking)